 - “the river” by Adrienne Maree Brown, from the Science Fiction anthology Octavia’s Brood: Science Fiction Stories from Social Justice Movements.

-- Excerpt from Emergent Strategy: Shaping Change, Changing Worlds
+- Excerpts from Emergent Strategy: Shaping Change, Changing Worlds

 - Anna Smith, Director at Community Action Development Corporation of Bethlehem.